vgmda/CSharpAccessModifiers/README.md

 *   `Protected` - The type or member can be accessed only by code in the same class, or in a class that is obtained from that class.
 *   `Private Protected` - The type or member can be accessed by types derived from the class that are declared within its containing assembly.
 *   `Protected Internal` - The type or member can be accessed by any code in the assembly in which it's declared, or from within a derived class in another assembly.

+The situation when a class with a protected internal element and an instantiated instance of this class are in the same assembly.
+In this case, access from the class instance to the protected internal element is (extension of the internal keyword).
+There is also access from a derived class (extension of the protected keyword).
+The situation when a class with a protected internal element is declared in one assembly and an instance of this class is created in another assembly.
+In this case, the instance does not have access to the protected internal element (internal constraint).
+But you can create a derived class and from this class access the protected internal element (extension protected).